Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 | Once weekly | Myth review | "What story did I live this week?
 What story do I want to practice next?" |

-Erick’s most useful grief frame is not sentimental.
-He calls grief “felt evidence that you love” and later describes it as digesting attachment to love that did not get to be expressed.17 That matters because grief often opens the very capacities that defended adulthood keeps sealed: tenderness, devotion, humility, and the lover archetype that can balance an overactive warrior.18
+Erick's most useful grief frame is unsentimental.
+He calls grief "felt evidence that you love" and later describes it as digesting attachment to love that didn't get to be expressed.
+Grief often opens the very capacities that defended adulthood keeps sealed: tenderness, devotion, humility, and the lover archetype that can balance an overactive warrior.

 - Love: "What love is this grief proving was real?"